-Your £30 in free bets at William Hill will be credited as 2 x £15 free bets.
+Your £30 in free bets at William Hill will be credited as 2 x £15 denominations once your qualifying bet has settled.
 Again, it’s important to check the free bet terms for any specific requirements.

 As with the vast majority of free bets, your William Hill free bets are ‘stake not returned’.
 This means that each of your £15 stakes will not be returned to you with any winnings.
 You only get back what would have been your profit on a normal bet.
 The free bets are valid for 30 days.